EyebouImpact/Documentation/Contributing-guidelines.md

 #### Make changes to the code

 1. Fork the repository
-1. Follow the installation instructions
+1. Follow the installation instructions in the [README](https://github.com/EyebouImpact/strabismus-detection)
 1. Create a working branch and start with your changes
 1. Test your changes
 1. Once satisfied, push your changes to your remote repository and open a pull request